roshnipeter/audit_log/readme.md

 # Table of Contents

-1. audit_logger.py - Contains all the code
+1. app.py - Contains all the code
 2. config.yaml - Contains all config information.
 Can be extended as per requirement.
-3. query_builder.py - Contains the query building function for ES functionalities.
-Future scope is to extend this file to contain   all ES related activites.
+3. config.py - This file imports the config.yaml
+4. es_service.py - This file handles all ES-related code/activities.
+5. auth_service.py - This file has all authentication related codes.
+5. requirements.txt - All dependencies that need to be installed.

 # Functionalities